clvarley/cache/README.md

 and caching data in PHP as painless as possible.

-To this end, the library provides a range of adapters to work with a variety of cache medium and configurations, as well as several helper methods to make working with some of the more common cache types as straightforward and less finicky as possible.
+To this end, the library provides a range of adapters to work with a variety of cache mediums and configurations, as well as several helper methods to make working with some of the more common cache types as straightforward and less finicky as possible.